If you break down

 - Find a safe spot to pull over, such as a hard shoulder or breakdown lane

-- Park your vehicle as far away from other traffic as possible
+- Position your vehicle as far away from other traffic as possible

 - Stay in your vehicle with your seatbelt on and call roadside assistance